Welcome to today's edition of the Rush 24-7 podcast.

 But there's far more to this relationship than that.

-I you want to start calling uh this this is where I start having problems with with you libertarians.
+This is where I start having problems with you libertarians.

-You have no everything is is just black or white when it comes to money and what's worth it and how's it worth, how's it being spent and so forth?
+Everything is just black or white when it comes to money and what's worth it and how's it worth, how's it being spent and so forth.

-Calling Israel a welfare queen compared to what the the kind of money we waste domestically in this country.
+Calling Israel a welfare queen compared to the kind of money we waste domestically in this country.

 I think they're a great ally.

-We uh we've we've uh as the superpower of the world have to do these kind of things to maintain our own position as a as a superpower.
+We've, as the superpower of the world, have to do these kind of things to maintain our own position as a superpower.

-But there are uh a lot of other reasons why I support our relationship with Israel.
+But there are a lot of other reasons why I support our relationship with Israel.

 It's not just a conservative biblical association.